NGC 2336: Supernova

 One supernova has been observed in NGC 2336.
 SN 1987L (Type Ia, mag.
 14.2) was discovered by American amateur astronomer James Dana Patchick on 16 August 1987.
 He used a home built 17.5" Dobsonian reflecting telescope for the visual discovery.
 The supernova was found as part of a team effort known as 'SUNSEARCH', started by Steve H. Lucas.
-Spectrography performed by William Herschel Telescope on 20–21 October 1987 concluded that it was a Type Ia supernova with its maximum approximately 100 days before.
-[Note: some sources incorrectly list this supernova as Type II.]
+Spectrography performed by William Herschel Telescope on 20–21 October 1987 concluded that it was a Type Ia supernova (Note: Some sources incorrectly list this supernova as Type II.) with its maximum approximately 100 days before.

 Nearby galaxies

 NGC 2336 is the foremost galaxy of a small galaxy group known as the NGC 2336 group.
 It forms a non-interacting pair with IC 467, which lies 20 arcminutes away.